apache/otava/README.md

   sending Slack notifications.

 Hunter is capable of finding even small, but persistent shifts in metric values, despite noise in data.
-It adapts automatically to the level of noise in data and tries not to notify about changes that can happen by random.
+It adapts automatically to the level of noise in data and tries to notify only about persistent, statistically significant changes, be it in the system under test or in the environment.

 Unlike in threshold-based performance monitoring systems, there is no need to setup fixed warning threshold levels manually for each recorded metric.
 The level of accepted probability of false-positives, as well as the minimal accepted magnitude of changes are tunable.
-Hunter is also capable of comparing the level of performance recorded in two different periods of time – which is useful for e.g. validating the performance of the release candidate vs the previous release of your product.
+Hunter is also capable of comparingthe level of performance recorded in two different periods of time – which is useful for e.g. validating the performance of the release candidate vs the previous release of your product.

 Backward compatibility may be broken any time.